tenable/terrascan/docs/usage/usage.md

 1. [Command line mode](command_line_mode.md) provides list of Terrascan commands with descriptions.
 2. [Server mode](server_mode.md) using Terrascan as API server

-See the [Configuring Terrascan](config_options.md) for steps to use a TOML file to configure webhook notifications.
+See [Configuring Terrascan](config_options.md) to learn more about Terrascan's configuration file.

-See the [In-File Instrumentation](in-file_instrumentation.md) to learn how to granularly customize your scan based on particular resources and rules.
-For example, by skipping certain rules.
+See [In-File Instrumentation](in-file_instrumentation.md) to learn how to granularly customize your scan based on particular resources and rules.
+For example, by skipping certain rules or resources.

 ## Integrations